Do you ever look at your freezer and wonder how much it’s costing you to run it everyday?

 The easiest way for you to figure out how much power your freezer is going to use is to take a look at the sticker on the back of it.
 This will let you know exactly how many kilowatt-hours you are going to use every year to keep the freezer cold.
 Then, you need to take a look at your energy bill to figure out how much you are paying for those kilowatt-hours.
 From there, you can work some math to figure out how much money you will spend on your freezer.

 Of course, this is a lot more complicated than it appears.
-You need to think carefully about how big your freezer is, how often you run it, and how often you clean it.
+You need to think carefully about how big your freezer is, how often you run it, whether it has a Variable Speed compressor or a conventional On/Off variant, and how often you clean it.
 All of this is going to impact the average price of running a freezer.